dmachlanski/iads-summer-school-causality-2021/slides/slides.md

 * Assumptions are important and must be considered in applications

 ## Acknowledgements
-This course builds heavily on the materials from *Introduction to Machine Learning for Causal Analysis Using Observational Data* online course, delivered on June 22-23 2021 by Professor Paul Clarke, Dr Spyros Samothrakis and Damian Machlanski.
+This course builds heavily on the materials from *Introduction to Machine Learning for Causal Analysis Using Observational Data* online course, delivered on June 22-23 2021 by Damian Machlanski, Dr Spyros Samothrakis and Professor Paul Clarke.

 ## References